bioidiap/bob.bio.htface/doc/transfer_learning/siamese.rst

 At this point we have some research questions here.

 1. Are our prior :math:`\phi` (trained with visual light images) too modality specific?
-Can we train a modality specific embedding this prior?
+Can we train a modality specific embedding on top of this prior?

 This question is quite tempting.
 If our current feature detectors preserve some information about the image modality, we could train a simple shallow network to model that.